livinin82/steam-deck-pirates/README.md

 <table>
 <tr>
 <td bgcolor="#E3F2FD" width="100%" style="padding:15px; border-radius:5px;">

-<p>More often than not, this is related to a plugin running in Decky.
-To verify this:</p>
+More often than not, this is related to a plugin running in Decky.
+To verify this:

 <ul>
     <li>Disable Decky and test your game</li>
     <li>Uninstall your plugins one by one, and see what changes it.</li>
     <li>Uninstall them all, and add them back one by one until you see the error happen again.</li>
 </ul>

 </td>
 </tr>
 </table>